-- 8. In the event of your client being under the age of 16 years, the following should be observed before you recommend appropriate hearing aid systems: - a.
+In the event of your client being under the age of 18 years, the following should be observed before you recommend appropriate hearing aid systems: 5

+- a.
 All advice given and action taken is with the knowledge and consent of your client's parent(s) or guardian(s). - b.
-All advice and actions taken are in your client's interests without any foreseeable risk of adversely affecting their physical or mental health, education, communication abilities or general development. - c.
+All advice and actions taken are in your client's best interests without any foreseeable risk of adversely affecting their physical or mental health, education, communication abilities or general development. - c.
 Your client's hearing impairment has been the subject of all appropriate audiological assessment under the NHS. - d.
 No advice is given, or action taken, which could potentially conflict with or affect any continuing treatment provided at any NHS Audiology or ENT clinic without the written approval of either your client's GP or ENT Consultant. - e.
 Your client's mental or physical conditions do not require any professional competencies which are outside your scope of practice, training or experience. - f.
 Any financial or other implications from the fitting of a hearing aid system have been fully considered and all those involved fully informed.
-This particularly applies to implications for the effectiveness of the hearing aid system resulting from your client's physical growth. - 9.
-In all cases of immediate referrals (to be seen within 24 hours) service users should be directed to emergency ENT care via A&E. - In all cases of urgent referral (to be seen within 2 weeks) where a direct pathway to urgent care ENT or audio vestibular medicine is not available, referral letters should be marked "URGENT" and referrals made to the service users' GP.
+This particularly applies to implications for the effectiveness of the hearing aid system resulting from your client's physical growth. - In all cases of immediate referrals (to be seen within 24 hours) service users should be directed to emergency ENT care via A&E. - In all cases of urgent referral (to be seen within 2 weeks) where a direct pathway to urgent care ENT or audio vestibular medicine is not available, referral letters should be marked "URGENT" and referrals made via the service users' GP. - 5.
+CQC registration may be required for the evaluation, fitment or supply of Hearing Aids to anyone under the age of 19 where their assessment is not taking place in or has been arranged through their educational institute.